Inklingo

 obligado

-Use 'obligado' when something is mandatory, compulsory, or a vital step that cannot be avoided, often due to rules or external requirements.
+Use 'obligado' when something is mandatory, compulsory, or a vital step that one must take, implying a lack of choice.

 A small person reluctantly putting a bright red square block into the only matching square hole on a wooden puzzle board, illustrating a mandatory action.